thosgood/this-weeks-finds/markdown/51-100/week055.md

 needs to take care of the Hamiltonian constraint, meaning one needs to find states satisfying the Wheeler-DeWitt equation.
-This is the hardest thing to make rigorous, and the most exciting aspect of the whole subject, because it expresses the fact that \"physical states\" of quantum gravity are invariant under diffeomorphisms of space-TIME, not just space.
-There is much more to say about this, but I won\'t go into it here.
+This is the hardest thing to make rigorous, and the most exciting aspect of the whole subject, because it expresses the fact that "physical states" of quantum gravity are invariant under diffeomorphisms of space-TIME, not just space.
+There is much more to say about this, but I won't go into it here.

 Now besides Loll and Rovelli and Smolin, all the authors of the above